Diffusion-Based Mel-Spectrogram Enhancement for Personalized Speech Synthesis with Found Data: Related Work

 \subsection{Diffusion-based speech enhancement}

 The use of diffusion models for speech enhancement has been investigated in \cite{universal,restore,lu2021study, cdiff}.
-Most of the models are derived from diffusion-based neural vocoder\cite{diffwave}, by replacing the clean mel-spectrogram input with a degraded one.
-This design may not have taken the full advantage of diffusion models for the task of speech enhancement, as the enhancement work is undertaken largely by the conditioning network.
+Most of these models are derived from diffusion-based neural vocoder\cite{diffwave}, by replacing the clean Mel-spectrogram input with a degraded one.
+This design may not have fully exploited the potential of diffusion models for speech enhancement, as it also incorporates the task of speech waveform generation.
 Our work is most similar to that of \cite{stft1}, in which diffusion models are used for speech enhancement in the complex short-time Fourier transform (STFT) domain.
-However, their model targets only at denoising, and is not tailored for the development of TTS systems.
+However, their model targets only at denoising, and is not tailored for developing TTS systems.